pradeepragu516/pradeepragu516/README.md

 ### 🧠 Core Strengths

 - 🧩 **Problem Solver** – I enjoy diving into complex systems and crafting optimal, maintainable solutions.
 - 📈 **System Designer** – Adept at building architectures that are robust, efficient, and future-ready.
-- 🔄 **Rapid Prototyper** – Convert ideas into MVPs quickly with an iterative mindset.

 ---